napatotl/joybox/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup
-There are 2 files you edit first before running the Joybox.
+There are 2 files you have to edit first before running the Joybox.
 ```
 /src/service/firebase.js.example
 /.firebaserc.example